tsnellgrove/dark_castle3/doc/to_do.md

 - fix progromatic usage of "a" vs "an" (e.g. "There is a Iron Portcullis to the north")
 - unlock => 'unlock with' prep  command
 - default prep behavior = try command with obj in hand
+- New interp() Ideas:
+	- interp() refacto shoud be based on objects (contents of rooom)
+	- each obj should have noun syns (in place of root_word)
+	- if user input has multiple obj, determine noun vs. dir_obj from prep usage (i.e. to vs with)
+	- have global verb syns and class-based verb syns (start with global; much easier!)
+		- e.g. 'get' is gbl verb syn for take() but 'sit on' is a Seat class verb syn for enter()
+	- based on verb, validate prep usage
+	- Order of Op: 1) obj noun syns, 2) gbl verb syns

 - TBD: Debug mode:
 	- TBD: Need a debug mode that eliminates 'try' from 2word and prep commands